rockjail/io_scene_lxo/README.md

 * locator transforms, I think
 * all other Locator type items as "empties"
 * item hierarchy
-* option for up and forward axis conversion (not really working as intended...)
+* option for up and forward axis conversion (hopefully working now...)

 ### LXO Specification
 Incomplete Specification of the LXO file formats can be found [here](https://modosdk.foundry.com/wiki/File_Formats)